3,000-Pound Rooster Statue Stolen From North Carolina Farm

 He says authorities received reports of a tractor in the area the night the rooster was stolen.
 They found it today, still in the county.

 "We found evidence of white paint on the forks of the tractor that we believe matches the paint from the concrete statue rooster," Bowman says.
-Given the bird's weight, it would be tough to lift the statue without a tractor, he says.

 Bowman says authorities have apprehended a man they believe has run afowl (sorry!) of the law.